Reading Time: 8 minutes

 The labels aren’t all smoke and mirrors, however.
 Bjelica produces our favorite white wine in all of Serbia named Saga – a blend of Sauvignon Blanc and Semillon.
 It has a beautiful smokiness to it with a taut, acidic core.

 Chichateau is another garage winery with owner/winemaker Đjorđje Stojsić.
-It’s in the heart of Fruška Gora and focuses on the classical varieties of Cabernet Sauvignon, Cabernet Franc, Chardonnay, Merlot, and Sauvignon Blanc. Đjorđje produces less than 15,000 bottles of wine out of his garage.
+It’s in the heart of Fruška Gora and focuses on the classical varieties like Cabernet Sauvignon, Cabernet Franc, Chardonnay, Merlot, and Sauvignon Blanc. Đjorđje produces less than 15,000 bottles of wine out of his garage.
 His mother also makes some mean apple pie!

 We don’t drink much rosé.
 We don’t like rosé much.
 Yet everything about this Chichateau Pink Punk 2016 seems to work its way to our hearts.
 We are especially fond of the typefaces, the tactile off-white label, and the enclosure.
 The presentation is spunky and iconoclastic.
 The taste is redolent of a cheerful summer, go-to-the-swimming-pool rosé but with a more ready-for-the-table seriousness.
 A blend of 40% Merlot, 40% Cabernet Franc, and 20% Cabernet Sauvignon.
 Interestingly, it smells a lot like a fresh Pinot Grigio with its notes of lemon, pear, white peach, and spearmint.
 A strawberry characteristic echoes in the background.
 On the palate, it’s marked by zesty acidity, striking structure, and remarkable salinity.
 We can see why this is one of the most popular rosé in Serbia.
 Chichateau produces about 15,000 bottles/year out of a garage, using only estate-grown grapes.
 It’s located on the southern slopes of Fruška Gora.
 If you’re in Serbia, it’ll be worthwhile to check out the winery and/or its wines.

 One of Chichateau’s most exciting wines is their rosé named Pink Punk.
 It’s light, crisp, and incredibly easy to drink.
 It’s a true blush rosé meant for summer sipping. Đjorđje also makes a solid red wine name Fabula Mala, which is a traditional Bordeaux Blend.
-His reserve red named Fabula Lagum is made only in good years and is very exciting.
+His reserve red named Fabula Lagum is made only in good years and very exciting.
 I got a chance to taste the 2012 vintage from the bottle and 2015 from the barrel, both were well-made reds that compete with Serbia’s best.

 Our second bottle of 2015 Chichateau Fabula Mala.
 Pairing done with beef & bean chili.
 This appears much less oaky than the first.
 Drinking well now but can definitely knit and soften after another year in the bottle.
 Beautiful violet and rose, along with the usual fruit aromas.
 Modest intensity, depth, and length.
 We really enjoy this as a food wine and are inclined to put it in the same league as Matalj Kremen and Cilić Cabernet & Merlot.

 Another garage winery that caught our eye was Tri Međe i Oblak.
 The winery is located on the jagged border between Serbia and Croatia.
 The winery is named after the three border crossings that the owner has to make just to get to his vineyards.
 Tri Međe i Oblak made an interesting white wine from Grašac (known as Graševina in Croatia and Welshriesling around the world).
 They also grow and make wine from the red grape Vranac.
-It’s odd to see Vranac outside of the Mediterranean climates of Montenegro and Macedonia, but Tri Međe i Oblak says the grape is doing well.
+It’s odd to see Vranac outside the Mediterranean climates of Montenegro and Macedonia, but Tri Međe i Oblak says the grape is doing well.
 Unfortunately we didn’t get a chance to taste it.

 The Conventional Wineries